CERTIFICAT DE COUTUME, APOSTILLE – GETTING MARRIED IN FRANCE

 An American who wishes to get married in France should contact the French Mairie (City Hall) months ahead of the wedding.
 Various documents will be required, including a Certificat de Coutume (Affidavit of Law) and a Certificat de Célibat, also called Certificat de Capacité Matrimoniale.
 These will prove to the French authorities that you are free to marry, and that the marriage will be recognized in the United States.

-There are more than 35,000 cities in France, and each has developed its own procedure and list of requirements.
-Contrary to what some Mairies believe, the United States Embassy in Paris is not authorized to issue a Certificat de Coutume.
-The Embassy does, however, provide an optional form, which certain Mairies consider mandatory.
-We will help you through this administrative maze.
-Please note that we provide these certificates directly in French, which avoids the delay and expense of a translation.
+There are more than 35,000 Mairies in France, and each has developed its own procedure and list of requirements.
+The United States Embassy in Paris is not authorized to issue a Certificat de Coutume, though it provides an optional form on its website.
+Many Mairies only accept Certificats de Coutume delivered by attorneys licensed in the United States.
+We will provide you with the appropriate documents.
+Please note that we deliver these certificates directly in French, which avoids the delay and expense of a translation.

 We also deliver Certificats de Non-Appel (Certificates of Non-Appeal), which are necessary for the recognition by French authorities of an American divorce.
-These certificates are likewise drafted directly in French.
+These certificates are also drafted directly in French.